 In 2008, the possibility of removing the walls was discussed and in 2011, Belfast City Council agreed to develop a strategy regarding the removal of the walls.
 Although a study indicated that 69% of residents believed that the peace walls should not be removed due to the continuing possibility of violence, several initiatives led by local communities resulted in the opening of a number of interface structures for a trial period.

 In January 2012, the International Fund for Ireland launched a Peace Walls funding programme in an effort to support local communities to begin working on tearing down the peace walls.
 In May 2013, the Northern Ireland Executive committed to the removal of all peace lines by mutual consent by 2023.

 The Conundrum of Tearing Down the Northern Ireland Belfast Peace Walls

 According to the Guardian, a secret report conducted by the Northern Irish government criticized the speed with which walls, gates and fences were being constructed in Belfast to separate Catholics and Protestants.
 The report claimed that the walls created an “atmosphere of abnormality” in the city.

 Although the walls were constructed to bring a sense of “peace” and prevent any forms of violence between both communities on either side, however, violence has persisted in some areas even after the construction of a barrier.
-Interface violence is particularly widespread during the summer months, when the marching season and the summer holidays starts.
+Interface violence is particularly widespread during the summer months when the marching season and the summer holidays start.